1wexter1/Encrypter-and-Decrypter-Tool/README.md

 # Encrypter and Decrypter Tool
 ENGLISH:
+"""

-"İt contains 13 different algorithms, which are as follows:
+İt contains 13 different algorithms, which are as follows:

 1 ----> BINARY
 2 ----> HEXADECIMAL